2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 The cost to buy a home keeps going up.

-Like it has for decades..
+Just like it has for decades.

 Getting a loan to buy my first home was scary.